Darkspeed294/HP-Omen-15-DC-1xxxx-Hackintosh-Opencore/README.md

 </details>

 - After installation, mount both the EFI partition of the MacOS hard drive and usb and copy the EFI from the USB drive onto the EFI partition of the hard drive
-- You are good to go! make sure the Opencore bootloader is selected in the BIOS settings if it doesn't boot without boot menu.
+- You are good to go! make sure the Opencore bootloader is in the EFI folder and selected in the BIOS settings if the laptop doesn't boot without the USB inserted.

 > [!TIP]
 > Stash that backup dummy usb somewhere in case something happens with the EFI on the hard drive!
 I have had enough experiences during development where I had to hackintosh a another machine from scratch to get my main pc running again.